matteobaglini/functional-structures-refactoring-kata/README.md

 The starting code implements a use case with an imperative approach.
 Your mission is to **remove every effects** (aka computational context) within the ``applyDiscount`` function with the power of Functional Structures.

-The code is written in Scala.
+The code is implemented in different languages.
+Is your favorite language missing?
+Please consider to contribute with a Pull Request or open an Issue.

 # How to use this Kata